airyhq/airy/docs/docs/api/http.md

 ## Endpoints

-The way we group endpoints reflects the high level entities of the [Airy Core Data Model](glossary.md).
+The grouping of endpoints reflects the high-level entities of the [Airy Core Data Model](glossary.md).

 ### Users